 History is a universal qualification which increases the prospects of any students.
 The course is respected throughout colleges and higher education establishments.
 The study of History develops the ability to balance arguments, analyse evidence and add weight to any argument.
 GCSE History is valued for any post-16 course.
 Furthermore, the skills are transferable to careers that require analysis of situations and handling of information.

-Students would ideally need to be performing at FS4 (or above) in English.
-Furthermore, students would need to have demonstrated a commitment to their studies throughout the course of Year 9 History.
+Students would need to have demonstrated a commitment to their studies throughout the course of Year 9 History.